eanger/eggs/readme.md

-# EGGS: Eric's Game Generation System
+# Eggs: Eric's Game Generation System

 This project is to make a game engine in C++ with the main game play scripting implemented in Python.
 The ultimate goal will be something awesome like Dwarf Fortress.